Loudoun County Public Schools responds to ‘Dr. Seuss ban’ controversy

 LOUDOUN COUNTY, Va.
-(WDVM) — Loudoun County Public Schools has made national media attention, after a rumor circulated saying the school system has banned Dr. Seuss books for racial undertones.
+(WDVM) — Loudoun County Public Schools caught national media attention after a rumor circulated saying the school system has banned Dr. Seuss books for racial undertones.

 LCPS has addressed the rumors, claiming they are not true.
-The controversy comes as March 2nd is Read Across America Day, which has historically associate the day with Seuss’ birthday.
+The controversy comes as March 2nd is Read Across America Day, which has historically associated the day with Seuss’ birthday.

 Loudoun County Public Schools says research shows a correlation of Seuss’ books to containing racial undertones.